basiqio-oss/Basiq-docs/docs/FAQs/frequently-asked-questions.md

 <Accordion title="What is a DDC Connector?" icon="fa-info-circle">
   <p>
-    <strong>DDC Connector:</strong> Digital Data Capture (or "screen scraping") is a well-established method of aggregating financial data.
+    <strong>DDC Connector:</strong> Digital Data Capture is a well-established method of aggregating financial data.
 It involves securely sharing login credentials, which are then passed to the bank's internet banking portal.
 The portal is parsed to extract a user's accounts and transactions.
 This method can be slow and is susceptible to changes in the bank's portal.
 DDC has seen a decline, especially after recent data breaches, as banks take measures to prevent bot access to their internet banking portals.
   </p>

   <p>